EliotKhachi/publicZk/202312092003/README.md

 ## MVPs
 1. Build off of [OpenMBEE](https://github.com/Open-MBEE)
 **Ideas to Incorporate a LLM**
-1. Train an LLM to generate XML/JSON/SysML files (model views).
+2. Train an LLM to generate XML/JSON/SysML files (model views).
-2. Train an LLM to update a model in the back-end given natural language inputs.
+3. Train an LLM to update a model in the back-end given natural language inputs.
-3. Train an LLM to query a model.
+4. Train an LLM to query a model.
 Downside is that these ideas require organizations to either trust their data with an LLM or Cloud provider, or have them run their own LLM on premises.
 **Unique Approaches to MBSE**
-Engineers perform modeling tasks through a typical software GUI layout: main toolbar, working directory, and main workspace.
-What if instead of a GUI...
-1. They work through an IDE with a text editor pane and a graphical pane.
-Users write JSON/XML/SysML directly and the IDE updates the model in the backend. **The MVP would be the IDE with no backend.**
-    * requires an acute familiarity with SysML (arguably a very good thing for the organization)
+5. An app that updates the backend model given SysML files.
+Every commit consists of new or updated SysML files.
+The app includes a version control system and prevents a commit when any new or updated SysML file contains conflicting information with the model currently stored in the database.
+6. VS Code plug-in for auto-completion and other helpful features for writing SysML.
-2. They work with an SDK.
-Organizations continue to build their models their own way, but use the SDK to develop integrations.
-An SDK gives them flexibility, control, and the power to build their own model-based enterprise (think of FAANG companies building their own internal tools). **The MVP would be a simple model integration CLI utility that can link a script or excel sheet to the model**
+7. A framework, library, or SDK to aide software engineers to develop their models.
+For example, an SDK for developing integrations with analysis and data [[Hypothesis on MBSE Organizational Shift](../202312110356)]. **The MVP would be a simple model integration CLI utility that can link a script or excel sheet to the model**
-    * requires an organizational shift to adopt more software practices and hire software engineers.
-This is arguably the direction we need to head in anyway if we want to see more MBSE adoption.
-Using proprietary external tools with hundreds of different plug-ins isn't going to work [[Hypothesis on MBSE Organizational Shift](../202312110356)].

 ## Why At All and Why Now?
 * MBSE adoption is being encouraged by INCOSE, the Department of Defense (DoD), and the National Astronautics and Space Administration (NASA).